MorrisJobke/shutter-control/README.md

 ## Inverted Motor Direction

 Some actuators may have their motor wired in reverse, causing "open" commands to close the shutter and vice versa.
-Set `invert_direction: true` on the affected shutter to swap the direction for commands, status tracking, and button events:
+Set `invert_direction: true` on the affected shutter to swap the direction for commands and status tracking:

 ```yaml
 shutters: